 Shivalinga – In Crystal & In Stone

 Every time I visit Varanasi, I am asked by family and friends to pick up a Sphatik or Crystal Shivalinga.
-These are transparent white Shivalingas carved out of crystal, used for worship in homes.
+These are transparent white Shivalingas carved out of crystal, and used for worship in homes.
 Many people keep it in their bags for good luck.

-These Shivalingas can be found in the Vishwanath Gali – the lane leading to the famous Kashi Vishwanath temple, You can get them from a few mm tall to few inches tall, the price is directly proportional to the size.
+These Shivalingas can be found in the Vishwanath Gali – the lane leading to the famous Kashi Vishwanath temple, You can get them from a few mm tall to a few inches tall, the price is directly proportional to the size.
 The small ones come as low as Rs 100/-